Skip to content

 Can I use Spanish paragraphs to improve my vocabulary?

 Yes.
 Reading Spanish paragraphs is one of the most effective ways to expand vocabulary because you learn words in context rather than as isolated flashcards.
-Words encountered in narrative form are retained 30 to 40 percent better than words memorized alone, according to second-language acquisition research.
+Words encountered in a story are often retained 30 to 40 percent better than words memorized alone, according to language learning research.

 Read more Spanish every day